SIAGCSE/siagcse.github.io/README.md

 After following the above link, sign in with your SIAM username using the button on the top right.
-Then navigate to the SIAG CSE Community.
+Then navigate to the SIAG/CSE Community.
 You can also set your email preferences if you wish to have messages delivered to you via email.

 ### **External Links**